-US withdrawing forces from Syria?
-Hold the cheers
+US Withdrawing Forces from Syria?
+Hold the Cheers

 Draw your own conclusions from her comments.
 Whatever Trump regime hardliners have in mind, ending war in Syria and US involvement in the country isn’t part of it.

-Trump lied about defeating the scourge of Daesh the US supports – along with al-Qaeda, its al-Nusra offshoot, and other regional terrorist groups.
+Trump lied about defeating the scourge of ISIS the US supports – along with al-Qaeda, its al-Nusra offshoot, and other regional terrorist groups.

 According to the Journal, “(a) pullout of Syria is still widely opposed by top officials in the White House and the Pentagon, and US military officials have refused to say what a withdrawal will could look like.”